sogik/TuneHarvester/README.md

 - 🔒 **Privacy Focused**: No telemetry, diagnostics or user data collection
 - 📖 **Open Source**: Free and libre software under BSD-3-Clause license

+> [!NOTE]
-**Note**: It is still **recommended** to support creators by engaging with their YouTube channels/Spotify tracks (or preferably by buying their merch/concert tickets/physical media).
+> It is still **recommended** to support creators by engaging with their YouTube channels/Spotify tracks (or preferably by buying their merch/concert tickets/physical media).

 ## 🚀 Installation